EssilorLuxottica's search for new CEO on track to start next year

 “The search for a new CEO will start in January 2019.
 The appointment of Luxottica CEO Francesco Milleri is not on the agenda,” Olivier Pecoux, an independent board member, said in a statement made on behalf of the board.

-Pecoux read out the statement as EssilorLuxottica held its first shareholders meeting on Thursday as a newly combined company, after French group Essilor completed a merger with Luxottica to create a world leader in lenses and eyewear.
+Pecoux read out the statement as EssilorLuxottica held its first shareholders meeting on Thursday as a newly combined company, after Essilor completed a merger with Luxottica on October 1 to create a world leader in lenses and eyewear.

-The combination of the two has created a company with a combined market value of around 50 billion euros ($57 billion).

-Some smaller rivals and opticians have expressed concerns that the merged company might use its strength to get opticians to buy their eyewear and lenses in a single package, leveraging on Luxottica’s strong brand portfolio which includes Ray Ban, Oakley and Persol as well as licensed names such as Chanel.

 Under the terms of the merger, Leonardo Del Vecchio, founder and executive chairman of Luxottica, and Essilor CEO Hubert Sagnieres are sharing powers for the first three years.